Sec-ant/prettier-plugin-embed/README.md

 ]
 ```

+> [!CAUTION]
+>
-Please note that not every option is supported to override.
+> Please note that not every option is supported to override.
 That largely depends on at which phase those options will kick in and take effect.
 For example, you can't override `tabWidth` in `embeddedOverrides` because this option is used in the [`printDocToString`](https://github.com/prettier/prettier/blob/7aecca5d6473d73f562ca3af874831315f8f2581/src/document/printer.js#L302) phase, where `prettier-plugin-embed` cannot override this option for only a set of specified identifiers.
 To find the list of unsupported options, please check the interface definition of `EmbeddedOverride` in the [source code](https://github.com/Sec-ant/prettier-plugin-embed/blob/main/src/types.ts).

 ## Contributing